charlytron/ZTM/Sect-20-HTTP-JSON-AJAX/ES9-ES2018/ES9.md

 const { tiger, ...rest } = animals
 ```

-With _sum(...array)_ we're able to spread the above array over the parameters so that it's the
+With _sum(...array)_ we're able to spread the above array over the parameters.
+To the console, it's the
 same as

 ```js
 sum(1, 2, 3, 4, 5)
 ```

-to the console.
-The new feature **object spread operator** allows us to do the same, but with objects.
+The **object spread operator** allows us to do the same, but with objects, of course.
-In the same manner:

 ```js
 const animals = {